There are shops (art boutiques, designer stores, and second-hand places) and restaurants at Jaffa Flea Market (Shuk Hapishpeshim).

 Opening Hours

-Sunday to Thursday – 9:00 – 17:00.
+Sunday – Thursday: 9:00 – 17:00.

-Fridays 9:00 – 14:00.
+Friday: 9:00 – 14:00.

 Opening Hours During Festivals & Holidays

-Sometimes, during festivals and holidays, the Flea Market will also be open in the evening.
+Sometimes, the Flea Market will also be open during festivals and holidays in the evening.
 For example, last August, every Thursday, the market was open from 20:00 to 24:00.
 There were street performers, musicians, and even shows by a street theater.

 In any case, I would suggest rechecking the official website before a visit.